Skip links

 If you let your instincts run wild, the initial look of the mountain gorillas may set off some adrenaline, which would not be ideal.
 Children under this age may not be in control of their reflex behaviors even if they attend briefings.

-Mountain gorillas are very alert for outsiders in their area; if you display any suspicious behavior, the dominant silverback may order the entire family to hide.
+Mountain gorillas are very alert to outsiders in their area; if you display any suspicious behavior, the dominant silverback may order the entire family to hide.

 Not Knowing When to Search for the Mountain Gorillas